SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 ## Takeaways

-- It is possible to have a setup to pull docker images from an on-premise docker registry for applications deployed on SAP BTP Kyma runtime
+- It is possible to have a setup to pull Docker images from the on-premise Docker registry for applications deployed on SAP BTP, Kyma runtime
 - Docker images are pulled using connectivity proxy and Cloud Connector.
-- A reverse proxy component would need to be installed from the customer side.
-This will adapt and forward the requests to on-premise docker registry via connectivity proxy.
+- The reverse proxy component must be installed from the customer side.
+This will adapt and forward the requests to the on-premise Docker registry using connectivity proxy.
-- The reverse proxy can be an off the shelf component such as nginx or a custom implementation depending upon what APIs and behavior is supported by on-premise docker registry.
+- The reverse proxy can be an off-the-shelf component such as nginx or a custom implementation depending upon what APIs and behavior are supported by the on-premise Docker registry.